davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 arr.each { |n| puts n }
 ```
+it outputs each element of the array, and returns the original array.
+The ``each`` method iterates through the array, it doesn't change any of the values inside of it, and it doesn't return a modified array.
 ### Example 7

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?